-- whether the candidate has exhibited behavior that indicates he or she is committed to the highest ethical standards; - whether the candidate has had broad business, governmental, non-profit or professional experience that indicates that the candidate will be able to make a significant and immediate contribution to the Board's discussion and decision-making; and - whether the candidate will be able to devote sufficient time and energy to the performance of his or her duties as a director.
+- whether the candidate has exhibited behavior that indicates he or she is committed to the highest ethical standards; - whether the candidate has had broad business, governmental, non-profit or professional experience that indicates that the candidate will be able to make a significant and immediate contribution to the Board's discussion and decisionmaking; and - whether the candidate will be able to devote sufficient time and energy to the performance of his or her duties as a director.

 Application of these factors requires the exercise of judgment by members of the Nominating and Governance Committee when the Committee makes recommendations to the Board and cannot be measured in a quantitative way.
 In addition, the Nominating and Governance Committee considers, as one factor among many, the diversity of Board candidates, which may include diversity of skills and experience as well as geographic, gender, age, and ethnic diversity.
 The Nominating and Governance Committee does not, however, have a formal policy regarding to the consideration of diversity in identifying Board candidates.
 The Nominating and Governance Committee and the Board generally value the broad business experience and independent business judgment in the health care, life sciences and other fields of each member.
 Specifically, Mr. Driscoll is qualified for the Board based on his business experience in the pharmaceutical industry, the area of finance and his status as an audit committee financial expert.
-Dr. Glover is qualified for the Board based on his business experience and experience and his drug development experience in the oncology field.
-Dr. Reynolds is qualified for the Board based on his business experience in clinical development and regulatory and medical affairs.
+Dr. Glover is qualified for the Board based on his business experience and experience in clinical development and regulatory and medical affairs.
 Mr. Flynn is qualified for the Board based on his business experience in the pharmaceutical industry and his business development experience.
 Mr. Datoo is qualified for the Board based on his business development experience.
+Mr. Wood is qualified for the Board based on his business development experience.